wmedrano/spore/site/reference.md

 ```

 ### /
 Divides the first number by the subsequent numbers.
+If only one number
+is provided, then the reciprocal is returned.

 ```lisp
 >> (/ 3 4)